 - Right click drive C and select "Resize/Move Volume" again, drag right border towards right in the pop-up window, then Unallocated space will be combined to C drive.

 - Click Apply on top left to execute, done.

-This software is designed to work in its virtual mode, the operations you do will be listed as pending on bottom left, and real disk partitions won't be modified until click Apply to confirm.
+This software is designed to work in virtual mode in advance, the operations you do will be listed as pending on bottom left, and real disk partitions won't be modified until click Apply to confirm.

 How to shrink D to extend system drive on different disks

-To expand C drive under this situation, you need to copy system disk to another larger one.
+To expand C drive under this situation, you need to copy system disk to a larger one and extend C drive with extra disk space.
 Follow the steps in the video:

 Besides shrinking, moving, extending and copying disk partition, NIUBI Partition Editor helps do many other operations such as convert, defrag, hide, wipe partition and scan bad sectors.
-Better than other software, it has advanced technologies to protect system and data such as:
+Better than other software, it has advanced 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.